Anxiety and depression

 Attention deficiency and hyperactivity disorder (ADHD) mostly presents in children aged about two, who become restless, and agitated with frequent outbursts of uncontrollable bad behaviour.

-During the 1950's, Dr Feingold pioneered a low salicylate diet, which helped some hyperactive children (4).
+During the 1950's, Dr Feingold (4) pioneered a low salicylate diet, which helped some hyperactive children.
 In the Feingold diet, all fruits except pears and Golden Delicious apples are excluded from the diet.
-It is helpful to enquire which high salicylate foods (particularly blackcurrant juice in Ribena) are being eaten regularly.
+It is helpful to enquire which high salicylate foods (particularly blackcurrant juice in Ribena) are being had regularly.
 High salicylate foods are contained in all fruits and vegetables that are red in colour, such as oranges, red grapes, apples (except Golden Delicious), cherries, black currants, tomatoes, plums and peaches.
 Salicylate sensitivity can be diagnosed with vegatesting.

 Phosphate intolerance, due to a sensitivity to phosphoric acid in cola drinks, can also cause of ADHD.

-Earth radiation (geopathic stress) and electromagnetic radiation can cause anxiety and depression.
+Earth radiation (geopathic stress) and electrical radiation can cause anxiety and depression.
 Kathe Bachler, an Austrian school teacher, researched harmful earth radiation (geopathic stress) during the 1970's.
 She dowsed three thousand homes in fourteen different countries, and investigated geopathic stress (GS) related health problems in eleven thousand people.
 In her book, Earth Radiation (5), she outlined many impressive and convincing case histories relating to GS.
-She found that geopathic stress can be associated with learning difficulties and insomnia in children and with anxiety/depression and marriage break-ups in adults and that it can also cause cancer.
+She found that geopathic stress can be associated with learning difficulties and insomnia in children and with anxiety/depression and consequent marriage break-ups in adults and that electromagnetic radiation is also a cause of cancer.

-Similarly, electromagnetic radiation is associated with radio and mobile phone transmitting masts, high voltage power cables, generators, mobile phones and computers.
+Man made electromagnetic radiation can also cause anxiety/depression.
+It is caused by radio and mobile phone transmitting masts, high voltage power cables, generators, mobile phones and computers.
+(See articles section on introductory page).

 This is a congenital psychiatric illness that is prevalent in children, teenagers and young adults.
 It is associated with nutritional deficiencies of bioavailable zinc, vitamin B6 and omega 6 essential fatty acid.

-Symptoms include poor stress control, anxiety/depression, mood swings, short temper and poor short-term memory.
+Symptoms include poor stress control, anxiety and depression, mood swings, short temper and poor short-term memory.

-Pyroluria results from a congenital inability to make normal amounts of serotonin, which is a hormone that prevents pathological anxiety and depression and which can be increased by taking conventional antidepressant drugs such as Prozac (fluoxetine).
-Conventional antidepressant drugs are, however, disadvantaged by side effects - see below.
+Pyroluria results from a congenital inability to make normal amounts of serotonin, a hormone that prevents pathological anxiety and depression.
+Serotonin is known as 'the happiness hormone' and levels can be increased with conventional antidepressants such as Prozac (fluoxetine).
+The side effects of Prozac are summarised below.

 In pyroluria, there is overproduction of a by-product of haemoglobin synthesis called “kryptopyrrole” (KP), which is excreted in the urine and which can be measured for diagnostic purposes in medical laboratories.
-People with 10-20 mcg/dl of KP in their urine are borderline pyroluric and may benefit from selected nutritional treatment.
-KP levels above 20 mcg/dl are unequivocally indicative of pyroluria (7).
+People with 10-20 mcg/dl of KP in their urine are borderline for pyroluria and can benefit from selected nutritional treatment.
+KP levels above 20 mcg/dl are indicative of pyroluria (7).

 In London, a urine test for pyroluria can be carried out by Biolab Laboratories (8), who provide a suitable specimen jar that contains vitamin C powder to prevent the urine from deteriorating.
 No nutritional supplements should be taken for two days prior to collecting the urine specimen.

-Appropriate nutritional treatment for pyroluria can be identified with vegayesting at this clinic.
+Appropriate nutritional treatment for pyroluria can be identified at this clinic vegatesting.

 • Loss of appetite